 Today, the forces of computer evil are gaining in their sophistication.
-Their spamware e-mails look real, they aren’t as crude and mis-spelled as they were a few years ago, they use real names that have been carefully harvested from your address book, and they have the patience to imbed a virus in your system and wait 6 months before activating it.
+Their spamware e-mails look real, they aren’t as crude and misspelled as they were a few years ago, they use real names that have been carefully harvested from your address book , and they have the patience to imbed a virus in your system and wait 6 months before activating it.
 Ransomware can literally hold your system hostage while demanding a ransom for the release of your data.
 Who says the release will actually happen after payment?
 CryptoLocker, WannCry, Petya, Cerber, and Locky are some of the better known names of ransomware and ransom amounts have ranged from $300 to millions of dollars.
 Companies as large as General Motors have been hit.
-Just this week one of our suppliers suffered a cyber attack that encrypted and locked all their files relating to product and inventory data.
+Recently, I’ve seen a company suffer a cyber attack that encrypted and locked all their files relating to product and inventory data.
 They were unable to place, pull, or ship any orders.
 They say that no customer information was compromised in this attack, but only time will tell.
-That is the double edge of the cyber attack sword.
+That is the double-edge of the cyber attack sword.
 Not only is your business taken down, it may also be possible for your customer’s information to be accessed and they too might be targeted and compromised.
 Yahoo, Equifax, Target, Uber, e-Bay, JP Morgan, Sony, Home Depot, and Adobe are all companies who have been hacked and had to spend millions in remediation, legal fees, plus racked up huge business losses while compromised.
-The double edge is that we are responsible not only for our own data, but also our client’s data.
-If you take credit cards, you take on a whole other layer of risk.
+The double-edge is that we are responsible not only for our own data, but also our client’s data.
+If you take credit cards for payment, you take on a whole other layer of risk.
 If you store credit card information, you take on extra responsibility for protecting your client’s data

 Here are the things that we need to think about as business owners and individuals.